Nokkethadhoorathu Kannum Nattu: Production

 Some portions of the film was shot at the Udaya Studios in Alappuzha, such as the dance sequences of the song "Lathiri Poothiri Punthiri Cheppo" and a Christmas scene.
 During that scene, Nadhiya Moidu's hand was burnt with a sparkler from a fellow dancer, which left a scar on her hand since then.
 Nokkethadhoorathu Kannum Nattu was the debut film of Nadhiya Moidu and the comeback film of Padmini onscreen.
-It is also the acting debut and the only film appearance of Fazil as of 2017, who did a minor role until 2019 film Luficer.
+It is also the acting debut and the only film appearance of Fazil as of 2017, who did a minor role until 2019 film Lucifer.
 Nadhiya Moidu's voice was dubbed by Bhagyalakshmi in the film.
 This film marked the film debut of director duo Siddique-Lal, who worked as assistant directors to Fazil.

 Soundtrack

 The music was composed by Jerry Amaldev and lyrics was written by Bichu Thirumala.
 The songs sung by K. S. Chithra in the film gave her first break in her career.